This page consists of public statements made by the Race & Pedagogy Institute, dedicated to the current issues within our society.

 RPI seeks to eliminate racism through critical race education in three specific dimensions: 1) Curriculum Practice, 2) Community Engagement, and 3) Diversity Initiatives.
 One example of RPI work in the curricular arena was the passage of the KNOW curriculum at Puget Sound, brought about through a broad coalition of faculty, administrators, and students on the campus.
 One example of community engagement is the collaboration with the Tacoma Public Schools to provide Youth Summits concurrently with the RPI national conferences.
-One example of diversity initiatives include RPI’s efforts to extend Puget Sound’s classrooms to the life and work of Puget Sound’s staff, through Lunch & Learn: Race Matters, a series of courageous conversations held among staff the last Wednesday of each month.
-These three examples represent merely a fraction of the substantial and varied catalogue that RPI has brought to Puget Sound.
+One example of diversity initiatives includes RPI’s efforts to extend Puget Sound’s classrooms to Puget Sound’s staff's life and work through Lunch & Learn: Race Matters, a series of courageous conversations held among staff the last Wednesday of each month.
+These three examples represent merely a fraction of the substantial and varied catalog RPI has brought to Puget Sound.

-It is not a coincidence that African American Studies is the academic program on campus led by Black faculty, a program that has successfully recruited, mentored, and retained junior Black faculty, and that provides transformative educational experiences for students of all backgrounds but particularly students of color.
-This includes students like the diverse group featured in the current Arches Magazine who went on the university’s first study abroad trip to Ghana, and students like Ayanna Drakos, a History and AFAM graduate in 2011 who recently completed her preliminary exams for a PhD in History at University of Wisconsin-Madison, and Chloe Hunt, an Honors English and AFAM graduate in 2013 who recently completed a PhD in Africana Studies at University of Massachusetts-Amherst.
+It is not a coincidence that African American Studies is the academic program on campus led by Black faculty, a program that has successfully recruited, mentored, and retained junior Black faculty.
+It provides transformative educational experiences for students of all backgrounds, particularly students of color.
+This includes students like the diverse group featured in the current Arches Magazine who went on the university’s first study abroad trip to Ghana, and students like Ayanna Drakos, a History and AFAM graduate in 2011 who recently completed her preliminary exams for a Ph.D. in History at University of Wisconsin-Madison, and Chloe Hunt, an Honors English and AFAM graduate in 2013 who recently completed a Ph.D. in Africana Studies at University of Massachusetts-Amherst.

-RPI programs have contributed to social change locally and more broadly in K-12 systems, criminal justice systems, and institutions which address homelessness.
+RPI programs have contributed to social change locally and more broadly in K-12 systems, criminal justice systems, and institutions that address homelessness.
 Puget Sound graduates who have worked with AFAM faculty have addressed racism in these systems and other areas - - including, for example, Keith Blocker (Deputy Mayor of Tacoma), T’wina Franklin-Nobles (President of the Tacoma/Pierce County Urban League), and Bernadette Ray (Principal at Wilson High School).
-Supporting the professional work of AFAM and RPI is a concrete, specific way to promote equity and reduce racism on campus and beyond.
+Supporting AFAM and RPI's professional work is a concrete, specific way to promote equity and reduce racism on campus and beyond.

 Of additional note is how African American Studies faculty have moved intentionally and collaboratively to transform the curriculum and pedagogies at Puget Sound in the service of inclusive excellence.
 Among the more visible contributions of AF AM faculty are:

 African American faculty have shifted and broadened understandings of what counts as the locations, modes, and impact of learning and teaching in the service of preparing our students to understand, act, and lead with sophistication about the complexities of race and identity in the modern world, and to create an institution where people of color, long excluded from the academy, can find communities of struggle, meaning, and purpose.
-RPI has also intentionally built collaborative relationships with staff including those in the library and those involved in intercultural, civic, spiritual/religious, and social justice leadership in order to work synergistically to serve the University’s educational mission and diversity objectives.
+RPI has also intentionally built collaborative relationships with staff, including those in the library and those involved in intercultural, civic, spiritual/religious, and social justice leadership, to work synergistically to serve the University’s educational mission diversity objectives.